-So, 2 lines of pixels out of the frame are taken and 2 slit images are formed consequently: the first one from the line No 1 and the second one from the line No 2.
-The idea is that basic difference between 2 slit images is in motion direction for every object.
+So, 2 lines of pixels out of the frame are taken and 2 slit images are formed consequently: the first one from line No 1 and the second one from line No 2.
+The idea is that the basic difference between 2 slit images is in motion direction for every object.
 Each car will create a blob in every of 2 slit images.
 They will be mutually shifted depending on the direction.

 First, the coinciding pairs of blobs from both slit images are found.
 If a blob for some reason isn’t paired, it is not taken into account.
-This brings up a question about clear blob cohesion from the both masks.
+This brings up a question about clear blob cohesion from both masks.
 Some mistakes in the morphological processing can lead to the discrepancy, that is: